NLnetLabs/rpki-doc/source/krill/multi-user/openid-connect-provider.rst

      - Which user(s) will have admin rights in Krill?
-     - Is there some property of these users that distinguishes them from other users (for example they may already be members of some interal Active Directory group) or will you need to mark them out in some way so that Krill can spot that they should be admins?
+     - Is there some property of these users that distinguishes them from other users (for example they may already be members of some internal Active Directory group) or will you need to mark them out in some way so that Krill can spot that they should be admins?

 2. **Gain access to the provider**